Window & Door Trends

 By Aynsley Dueck, Duxton Windows & Doors

-Year 2021 was certainly the year of home renovations, and has blazed some new trends to set us up for 2022!
+Year 2021 was certainly the year of home renovations, and has blazed some new trends!
 Some key highlights for window and door replacements include high energy efficiency, large openings for maximized light, and dark coloured frames.

 Thanks to the federal government’s Greener Homes Grant, homeowners can receive money back by replacing windows or doors with Energy Star® Most Efficient products.
 This grant encourages homeowners to select the most energy efficient product, and glass, possible.
 “It means homeowners will be more likely to select an awning instead of a sliding window, to get a tighter air seal” comments David Smeding of Shield Windows & Doors in Edmonton, Alberta.
 “Also, they are more likely to select triple pane glass with 2 Low-E coatings instead of just 1 for the maximum R-value.”
 The better the window, the more you can combat condensation when temperatures reach down to -30 degrees Celsius.